mcfnord/cem/src/ref/gal-nov14.md

 any way under Emily's will.

-The following people met with Emily the day that she signed her will, so you can ask them about Emily’s competency:
+The following people met with Emily the day that she signed her will, so you can also ask them about Emily’s competency:

 -   Brianne Kampbell, attorney, who interviewed her extensively with me absent from the room in an assessment of Emily’s competency before signing.
-Brianne Kampbell was well-aware of the allegations made by Darin Murphy.
+Ms. Kampbell was well-aware of the allegations made by Darin Murphy.

 -   Joyce Robson, attorney, who said on that day, “I believe you want John to adopt Chloe.”